dtoledo23/Parking-lot/README.md

 ##__How does it works?__

 ###__Sensors__
-Though the use of sensors, our program is able to detect the movement in front of them.
+Through the use of sensors, our program is able to detect the movement in front of them.
 This with the purpose of detecting wether a car is exiting or entering a certain zone of the parking lot.
 Thus our main system is able to keep count of how many cars are currently in the parking lot and use that to calculate the number of free spaces.
 By keeping the count, we are also able to classify zones' disponibility by colors, making it easier for the user to keep track of the empty spaces through the use of different hues in an LCD screen: Red is not available, Yellow is half available and Green is more than half available.
 This was made by setting a maximum and minimum of Flags and assigning a value to each color:

 ```python
 #Limits